Failure to root out abusers in ambulance service ‘leaves patients at risk’

 One watchdog official warned that abusers would even seek out work as a paramedic because it provided an “attractive environment” for exploitation.

 Figures show that dozens of ambulance workers have faced action over sexual assault in the past two years, while paramedics account for one in three cases of tribunal action against care professionals.
+But one survivors’ group warned the figures were just the “tip of the iceberg”.

 It comes after a spate of cases in which abusers have used positions of power in the emergency services to carry out attacks.
 Met Police officer David Carrick was given 36 life sentences this week for 85 serious sexual offences, including 48 counts of rape.
 On Friday, another officer from the force was jailed for four years after tying up a woman and telling her: “Who are you going to call?
 I’m the police.”